vgvassilev/clad/README.md

 ### Specifying custom derivatives
 Sometimes Clad may be unable to differentiate your function (e.g. if its definition is in a library and source code is not available).
 Alternatively, an efficient/more numerically stable expression for derivatives may be know.
 In such cases, it is useful to be able to specify a custom derivatives for your function.

-Clad supports that functionality by allowing to specify your own derivatives in `namespace custom_derivatives`.
+Clad supports that functionality by allowing to specify your own derivatives in `namespace clad::custom_derivatives`.
 For a function named `FNAME` you can specify:
-* a custom derivative w.r.t `I`-th argument by defining a function `FNAME_dargI` inside `namespace custom_derivatives`
+* a custom derivative w.r.t `I`-th argument by defining a function `FNAME_dargI` inside `namespace clad::custom_derivatives`
-* a custom gradient w.r.t every argument by defining a function `FNAME_grad` inside `namespace custom_derivatives`
+* a custom gradient w.r.t every argument by defining a function `FNAME_grad` inside `namespace clad::custom_derivatives`

-When Clad will encounter a function `FNAME`, it will first do a lookup inside the `custom_derivatives` namespace to try to find a suitable custom function, and only if none is found will proceed to automatically derive it.
+When Clad will encounter a function `FNAME`, it will first do a lookup inside the `clad::custom_derivatives` namespace to try to find a suitable custom function, and only if none is found will proceed to automatically derive it.

 Example:
 * Suppose that you have a function `my_pow(x, y)` which computes `x` to the power of `y`.
 However, Clad is not able to differentiate `my_pow`'s body (e.g. it calls an external library or uses some non-differentiable approximation):